QuentinBultinck/RetroAchievements/RAscripts/PS2/RedDeadRevolver/README.md

     🏆 Bounty Hunter Mode
 </h2>

+> [!NOTE]
-- The bounty hunter mode is unlocked when the selected player profile has completed the game once.
+> - The bounty hunter mode is unlocked when the selected player profile has completed the game once.
-- Some of these bounty hunter mode challenges can be pretty hard.
+> - Some of these bounty hunter mode challenges can be pretty hard.
 If you're having trouble please refer to [Walkthroughs & Resources](#WalkthroughsResources) or search any youtube video's.

 | Title <sub><i>+ (dev_id)</i></sub><br> | Guidance & Insights |
 |:---:|---|